ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 ![Laconia Shield]({{ site.url }}/assets/image/{{page.id}}/laconia-shield.png)

 Laconia is a microframework that I've been developing recently.
-It is designed specifically for Lambda hence it is taking a very lightweight approach.
+It is designed specifically for Lambda hence it is taking a very lightweight approach to support Dependency Injection.
 Package size matters for your Lambda performance and Laconia core package size is currently only about 12 KB when zipped.